The Sorcerer’s Apprentice

 This post is for music geeks.
 You’ve been warned.

 In the episode that aired this past Sunday – RABF11 “Pulpit Friction” I once again was able to put on my classically-trained-in-music hat.
-There is a scene in the episode that used “The Sorcerer’s Aprrentice” as temp music for the scene.
+There is a scene in the episode that used “The Sorcerer’s Apprentice” as temp music for the scene.
 Al Jean liked the way it played and he wanted to use that work in the final version of the show.

 It fell to me to find a copy of the score and then “mark it up” so that it could be orchestrated and copied.
 “Mark it up” means to pick and choose the bars that we’ll use to fit the scene.
 It always sounds better to do the music editing on paper and have the orchestra play the edited score rather than have the work played in its entirety and then edit it Pro Tools.
 Playing the edited score always sounds more natural and “un-edited” (except to the music geek who realizes that bars are missing or have been repeated).